Campus Gateway Deployment Guide

 end

-The default load balancing algorithm for Cisco Catalyst switches is either src-mac or src-dst-mixed-ip-port (the latter used on high end switches).
-The load balancing algorithm used for the etherchannel on Campus Gateway is src-dst-mixed-ip-port, so it is recommended to match it on the switch side as well.
-If non-Cisco switches are used, please consult the vendor documentation to make sure that this load balancing algorithm is used.
+The load balancing algorithm used by Campus Gateway is src-dst-mixed-ip-port.
+It is recommended to match this on the upstream switch side.
+If non-Cisco switches are used, consult the vendor documentation to confirm this load balancing algorithm is supported.

 port-channel load-balance src-dst-mixed-ip-port ! interface TwentyFiveGigE 1/0/19 channel-group 1 mode active switchport mode trunk switchport trunk allowed vlan 2,3-10 interface TwentyFiveGigE 1/0/20 channel-group 1 mode active switchport mode trunk switchport trunk allowed vlan 2,3-10 interface PortChannel 1 switchport mode trunk switchport trunk allowed vlan 2,3-10